 Distance learning is self-paced.
-That means, aside from assignment and exam dates, there is no set schedule.
+That means, aside from assessment and exam dates, there is no set schedule.
 The steps below will help you plan your study, manage your time and balance study with the rest of your life.

 - Step 1 – Make a course study calendar.

 - Step 2 – Plan your study times.

 - Step 3 – Plan your study sessions.